 I hope your battery issue is now fixed and you are able to use your MacBook till the least amount of battery is left.
 Do share our article with others with a similar issue.

-Also do comment below if you have any other MacBook battery issues.
+Also, let us know your comments below if you have any other MacBook battery issues.
 We will be glad to help you out.
-Also, don’t forget to share this post if you found it helpful.
+Also, don’t forget to share this post if you found it helpful with your friends on social media.